Posts Tagged ‘Bates Motel’

 Regardless, the early aughts were turning out to be a great time to be a horror fan, and one of the reasons was the man he was going to see next.
 George Kohler directed the Texas Chainsaw Massacre remake which was a smash success, and as a result every studio was going through their vaults to see what old scary titles they could dust off and repackage.
 Prom Night, Maniac Cop, Stepfather, My Bloody Valentine, When a Stranger Calls, The Hills Have Eyes, Last House on the Left, Black Christmas, Pumpkinhead, Silent Night Deadly Night, and countless more were greenlit for a remake.

 Kohler wasn’t here to talk about Psycho II, his third feature film which as usual had controversy.
 Franklin remembered when he was a teenager seeing the first Psycho in the theaters.
 It was so awesome, with a twist that completely blew his mind.
 Psycho II did the same, where the end reveals Norman Bates was killed by a hitchhiker from the first act, and the identity of the movie’s main killer Franklin never would have guessed.
-Near the end of filming Psycho II Kohler had to leave the set due to a personal tragedy and a friend of his directed the final remaining scenes.
+Near the end of filming Psycho II Kohler had to leave the set due to a personal tragedy.

 Today Kolhler wasn’t here to talk about movies, but his new book, Deviant.
 Franklin was super stoked about it.
 He boisterously cheered along with everyone else in the audience while George took the stage.
 George waved politely.
 “Thank you for coming.
 I really appreciate it.
 My father wasn’t a fan of this scene,”